Ratstail91/Toy/docs/spec.md

 ```
 import standard;

-print standard.clock(); //the clock function is provided by standard
+print clock(); //the clock function is provided by standard, via a library hook

 import standard as std;